yehudasa/rgw-object-broker/README.md

 - *External Service Provider*

-For our purposes, an External Service Provider is any system that uses a Service Broker to make Services available on demand.
+  For our purposes, an External Service Provider is any system that offers services on demand via the [Open Service Broker](https://github.com/openservicebrokerapi/servicebroker).
 The actual location of the External Service Provider is arbitrary.
   It can be a remote service provider like AWS S3, an on premise cluster, or colocated with the Service-Catalog.

   The External Service Provider should consist of two components: the service broker and the actual services being consumed by clients.
 In this example, the service component is a CNS Object Storage cluster with a Swift/S3 REST API.

 - *Broker*

-The Broker binary is run inside a pod.
-The broker implements a server that listens for REST requests and translates them to the underlying Broker methods.
-When methods complete, they return OpenServiceBroker responses in json format.
+  The broker presents a REST API which implements the [Open Service Broker](https://github.com/openservicebrokerapi/servicebroker) for http routes.
+  It functions as the endpoint to which the Service-Catalog communicates all requests for service operations.

-##### Broker Objects
+##### CNS Broker Objects

 - *ServiceInstance*

   A Broker's internal representation of a provisioned service.

-- *ServiceInstanceCredential*
+- *Credential*

   A Broker's data structure for tracking coordinates and auth credentials for a single *ServiceInstance*.